BioinformaNicks/Bioinformatics-training-collection/README.md

         - [Data Science and Machine Learning Bootcamp with R](https://www.udemy.com/course/data-science-and-machine-learning-bootcamp-with-r/)
     - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
 - Free
+    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
     - [RStudio Primers](https://rstudio.cloud/learn/primers)
     - [EDX: Data science R Basics](https://www.edx.org/course/data-science-r-basics)
     - Coursera